Happy Hour

 "D North." the nurse told the guards.
 They marched to Hela and one clamped his hands on her forearms.

-Fergus Saved Clark and Belmont from the Demons Fergus hung out with these "Satanic" dudes.
+Fergus hung out with these "Satanic" dudes.
 They had pentagram marks on their wrists.
 They’d smoke crack and stand out on Belmont Avenue, preaching the good word of Satan to all freaks that passed.

 Now, the waitress at Clarke’s didn’t like these guys.
 Especially Fergus.
 Fergus is pretty damn creepy.
 He has this glow in his eye like an evil toddler, a nose like a rabbit, lips thick like they’ve both been punched.
 He’s a big guy, too.
 A nightmare bunny.
 He’d creep about Clarke’s, never eating there, only waddling duck-toed from booth to booth, stopping at each one, gesturing to his wrist and spewing quick words, which almost always sprouted a pissed-off look on the face of whoever he was preaching to.